Prethivi1608/Prethivi1608/README.md

 ## 👨‍💻 About Me

-- 🎓 Student and Robotics Enthusiast
+- 🎓 Robotics Engineer
 - 🤖 Building robots and smart automation solutions
-- 💡 Interested in path planning, advanced robotics control, and smart manufacturing
+- 💡 Interested in path planning, advanced robotics control.
 - 🖨️ Love to design and 3D print robot parts

 ---